jrmykolyn/test.js.web-components.misc/README.md

-# Test - JS - Web Components - Styles
+# Test - JS - Web Components - Misc.

 ## Table of Contents
 - [About](#about)